sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/event-triggers/available/source-updated.md

 pagination_label: Source Updated
 sidebar_label: Source Updated
 sidebar_class_name: sourceUpdated
-keywords: ["event", "trigger", "source", "updated", "available"]
+keywords: ['event', 'trigger', 'source', 'updated', 'available']
 description: Fires after a source is updated.
 slug: /docs/event-triggers/triggers/source-updated
-tags: ["Event Triggers", "Available Event Triggers", "Fire and Forget"]
+tags: ['Event Triggers', 'Available Event Triggers', 'Fire and Forget']
 ---

 ## Event Context

 Source Updated events occur when configuration changes are made to a source.
 Some uses cases for this trigger include the following:

 - Provide evidence to show auditors connector logic and sources are not manipulated outside of proper change control processes.
 - Trigger review of an updated source.

 This is an example input from this trigger: